 Get a valuation

-Banksy, the Bristol-based artist, gained prominence in the early 1990s, celebrated by some as a guerrilla hero and misunderstood by others.
-His art market performance is particularly distinctive, especially with the success of his prints.
-If you're considering selling a Banksy print, this guide offers crucial insights and expert tips to help you navigate the selling process effectively, ensuring your print reaches the right buyer at the optimal time.
+Banksy, the Bristol-based artist, rose to prominence in the early 1990s, earning a reputation as both a guerrilla art icon and a polarising figure in contemporary culture.
+His market performance is particularly unique, with his prints achieving remarkable success.
+If you're looking to sell a Banksy print, this guide provides essential insights and expert advice to help you navigate the process.

 MyArtBroker’s approach to selling Banksy has been recommended by Street Art Bio in their article ‘How to Sell a Banksy: Best in Class‘.

 In 2019, Devolved Parliament, depicting chimpanzees in the House of Commons, fetched £9.9 million, prompting Banksy to criticise art's commercialisation on Instagram.
-Following it's sale, Banksy posted a quote from art critic Robert Hughes, noting how the price of art has become integral to its purpose: “its new job is to sit on the wall and get more expensive.”
-Banksy has also underscored aversion to art galleries in “Wall and Piece,” describing gallery-goers as mere tourists in the trophy cabinets of millionaires.
-Banksy's refusal of gallery representation, unprecedented among street artists of his stature, reinforces the vocal opposition to the art market and its institutions, reflected in tongue-in-cheek critiques through art.
+After the sale, Banksy shared a quote from art critic Robert Hughes, emphasising how art's value has become inseparable from its price: ”Its new job is to sit on the wall and get more expensive.“ He has echoed similar sentiments about the gallery world, once describing visitors as mere “tourists in the trophy cabinets of millionaires.”
+Unlike most artists of his stature, Banksy has consistently rejected traditional gallery representation - a move that underscores his outspoken criticism of the art market.
+His satirical take on the industry is not just expressed in words but embedded within his artwork, serving as a direct challenge to the institutions that profit from it.

 Understanding the value of Banksy prints is pivotal when considering selling.
 Print values vary based on edition size, with smaller editions typically more desirable due to rarity.
 Banksy's print market covers a wide range of subjects, often conveying bold political messages, with certain themes in higher demand than others.
 His prints also vary in colourways, with specific colours often commanding greater interest in the market.